Cornell-Tech-AIRLab/TANDE/README.md

 - The system is intended for research and prototyping in supportive dialogue, not for medical diagnosis, treatment, or emergency intervention.

 ## Contributing
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are greatly appreciated.

+Fork the repo and create a pull request to improve the tutorial.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!
+Thanks again!

+Fork the Project
+Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request

 ## Further issues and questions
+If you have issues or questions, don't hesitate to contact:

+- Ann-Kareen Gedeus (ag2637@cornell.edu)
+- Jack Good (jlg444@cornell.edu